-\The EPQ or Extended Project Qualification is delivered as part of the curriculum to all pupils studying three A levels.
+\The EPQ or Extended Project Qualification is part of the curriculum for pupils studying three A levels.
 It is delivered in a taught course of four periods a week for lower sixth as their fourth option.
 (It is only not available to the small number of pupils who choose to study four A levels.)
 In addition, pupils have Games and timetabled lessons in Life Education.